Kew Palace: Kew House

 Facing the 1631 house was another mansion, possibly of Tudor origin.
 It was often visited by the diarist John Evelyn and passed from Richard Bennett to his daughter Dorothy, wife of Henry Capel.
-Dorothy and Henry remained childless and so the house then passed to Dorothy's great-niece Elizabeth, wife of the Prince of Wales's secretary, Samuel Molyneux, and then of Molyneux's physician Nathaniel St André.
+Dorothy and Henry remained childless and so the house then passed to Dorothy's great-niece Elizabeth, wife of the Prince of Wales's secretary, Samuel Molyneux, and then to Molyneux's physician Nathaniel St André.
 This mansion, which was eventually pulled down in 1802, was also the site of James Bradley's observations in 1725 that led to his discovery of the aberration of light.
 William IV marked the site of the observations with a Thomas Tompion sundial in 1832, transferred from Hampton Court Palace to a plinth to the Dutch House's south-east.
 This was replaced with a replica in 1959 and moved to its new and different site directly to the south of the Dutch House.